 The school term shall include at least four (4) days to be used for professional development and collegial planning activities for the professional staff as directed by statute, regulations, and policy.
 Additional days permitted by statute and authorized by the Board may be used for professional development and planning activities for the professional staff.
 Four (4) days may be used for holidays, and two (2) days may be used for planning activities.

-If schools are scheduled to operate during days designated for statewide professional meetings, the District shall permit teachers who are delegates to attend in keeping with statutory requirements.1
+If schools are scheduled to operate during days designated for statewide professional meetings, the District shall permit employees who are delegates to attend in keeping with statutory requirements.1

 References: